juandpinto/thesis-manuscript/source/13_results.md

 |   29 |       רק |   2,996.30 | 43306 | 492,899.21    |
 |   30 |      חשב |   3,021.85 | 43062 | 486,623.93    |

-Table: Sample of the first 30 items on the CHVL.\label{CHVL_sample}
+Table: Sample of the first 30 items on the FDOSH.\label{FDOSH_sample}

-Besides each lemma and its respective rank on the list, the CHVL includes three pieces of information: frequency, range, and U~DP~.
+Besides each lemma and its respective rank on the list, the FDOSH includes three pieces of information: frequency, range, and U~DP~.
 Frequency in this case is not raw frequency—the total number of times the lemma appears in the corpus—but rather how many times the lemma appears for every million tokens in the corpus.
 Using this normalized frequency measure makes the number more meaningful since it aims to reflect the per-million count of all spoken Hebrew, not just the OpenSubtitles2018 corpus.
 It also makes it easier to compare frequencies with those found in other corpora.
 The range is the number of sub-corpora—or in this case, movies—the lemma appears in.

 The most important piece of information the list provides, however, is the U~DP~, which refers to Griers' usage coefficient for dispersion.<!--source--> This is discussed more in-depth in the [*methods*](#methods) section above.
-U~DP~ is also used as the sorting measure for the CHVL.
+U~DP~ is also used as the sorting measure for the FDOSH.

 The percentage of the corpus that is covered by the first *n* items on the list is referred to as coverage.
 This is a simple matter of finding the total number of tokens in the corpus, and dividing from it the sum of all the *raw* frequencies from the first *n* items.

-For example, the sum of the frequencies of the first 20 lemmas in *Table \ref{CHVL_sample}* (84,656,819) divided by the total size of the corpus (193,755,220) is 0.436926649.
-In theory, this means that by knowing just the first 20 lemmas on the CHVL one would be able to understand 43.7% of the words in the entire OpenSubtitles2018 corpus!
+For example, the sum of the frequencies of the first 20 lemmas in *Table \ref{FDOSH_sample}* (84,656,819) divided by the total size of the corpus (193,755,220) is 0.436926649.
+In theory, this means that by knowing just the first 20 lemmas on the FDOSH one would be able to understand 43.7% of the words in the entire OpenSubtitles2018 corpus!
 That is a clear example of the power of Zipf's Law (see [*Introduction*](#introduction) for more on Zipf's Law).

-Table \ref{coverages} presents a listing of some important coverages provided by different amounts of lemmas on the CHVL.
+Table \ref{coverages} presents a listing of some important coverages provided by different amounts of lemmas on the FDOSH.

 *n* Lemmas | Frequency Sum | ÷ Corpus Size | = Coverage
 ----------:|:-------------:|:-------------:|:---------: